quentinlampin/ngx-openlayers/documentation/README.md

 </aol-map>
  ```

-## View Component
+## View component

 The `ViewComponent` (`<aol-view>`) describes which content to display.
 In most cases, the view specifies the center of the map,
 _i.e._ coordinates on which the map is centered, and a zoom level or extent.

 Available parameters are:

-    - `constrainRotation` (boolean|number|undefined) Rotation constraint. false means no constraint. true means no constraint, but snap to zero near zero.
+- `constrainRotation` (`boolean|number|undefined`) Rotation constraint. false means no constraint. true means no constraint, but snap to zero near zero.
 A number constrains the rotation to that number of values.
 For example, 4 will constrain the rotation to 0, 90, 180, and 270 degrees.
-        Defaults to true.
+Defaults to `true`.
-    - `enableRotation` (boolean|undefined) Enable rotation.
+- `enableRotation` (`boolean|undefined`) Enable rotation.
 If false a rotation constraint that always sets the rotation to zero is used.
 The constrainRotation option has no effect if enableRotation is false.
-        Defaults to true.
+Defaults to `true`.
-    - `extent` (ol.Extent|undefined) extent that constrains the center, in other words, center cannot be set outside this extent.
+- `extent` (`ol.Extent|undefined`) extent that constrains the center, in other words, center cannot be set outside this extent.
+Defaults to `undefined`.
-        Defaults to undefined.
-    - `maxResolution` (number|undefined) The maximum resolution used to determine the resolution constraint.
-It is used together with minResolution (or maxZoom) and zoomFactor.
+- `maxResolution` (`number|undefined`) The maximum resolution used to determine the resolution constraint.
+It is used together with `minResolution` (or `maxZoom`) and `zoomFactor`.
 If unspecified it is calculated in such a way that the projection's validity extent fits in a 256x256 px tile.
-If the projection is Spherical Mercator (the default) then maxResolution defaults to 40075016.68557849 / 256 = 156543.03392804097.
+If the projection is Spherical Mercator (the default) then `maxResolution` defaults to `40075016.68557849 / 256 = 156543.03392804097`.
-    - `minResolution` (number|undefined) The minimum resolution used to determine the resolution constraint.
-It is used together with maxResolution (or minZoom) and zoomFactor.
+- `minResolution` (`number|undefined`) The minimum resolution used to determine the resolution constraint.
+It is used together with `maxResolution` (or `minZoom`) and `zoomFactor`.
 If unspecified it is calculated assuming 29 zoom levels (with a factor of 2).
-If the projection is Spherical Mercator (the default) then minResolution defaults to 40075016.68557849 / 256 / Math.pow(2, 28) = 0.0005831682455839253.
+If the projection is Spherical Mercator (the default) then `minResolution` defaults to `40075016.68557849 / 256 / Math.pow(2, 28) = 0.0005831682455839253`.
-    - `maxZoom` (number|undefined) The maximum zoom level used to determine the resolution constraint.
-It is used together with minZoom (or maxResolution) and zoomFactor.
+- `maxZoom` (`number|undefined`) The maximum zoom level used to determine the resolution constraint.
+It is used together with `minZoom` (or `maxResolution`) and `zoomFactor`.
 Default is 28.
-Note that if minResolution is also provided, it is given precedence over maxZoom.
+Note that if `minResolution` is also provided, it is given precedence over `maxZoom`.
-    - `minZoom` (number|undefined) The minimum zoom level used to determine the resolution constraint.
-It is used together with maxZoom (or minResolution) and zoomFactor.
+- `minZoom` (`number|undefined`) The minimum zoom level used to determine the resolution constraint.
+It is used together with `maxZoom` (or `minResolution`) and `zoomFactor`.
 Default is 0.
-Note that if maxResolution is also provided, it is given precedence over minZoom.
+Note that if `maxResolution` is also provided, it is given precedence over `minZoom`.
-    - `resolution` (number|undefined) The initial resolution for the view.
+- `resolution` (`number|undefined`) The initial resolution for the view.
 The units are projection units per pixel (e.g. meters per pixel).
-An alternative to setting this is to set zoom.
-Default is undefined, and layer sources will not be fetched if neither this nor zoom are defined.
+An alternative to setting this is to set `zoom`.
+Default is `undefined`, and layer sources will not be fetched if neither this nor `zoom` are defined.
-    - `resolutions` (number[]|undefined) Resolutions to determine the resolution constraint.
-If set the maxResolution, minResolution, minZoom, maxZoom, and zoomFactor options are ignored.
+- `resolutions` (`number[]|undefined`) Resolutions to determine the resolution constraint.
+If set the `maxResolution`, `minResolution`, `minZoom`, `maxZoom`, and `zoomFactor` options are ignored.
-    - `rotation` (number|undefined) The initial rotation for the view in radians (positive rotation clockwise).
+- `rotation` (`number|undefined`) The initial rotation for the view in radians (positive rotation clockwise).
 Defaults to 0.
-    - `zoom` (number|undefined) Only used if resolution is not defined.
+- `zoom` (`number|undefined`) Only used if resolution is not defined.
 Zoom level used to calculate the initial resolution for the view.
-The initial resolution is determined using the ol.View#constrainResolution method.
+The initial resolution is determined using the `ol.View#constrainResolution` method.
-    - `zoomFactor`(number|undefined) The zoom factor used to determine the resolution constraint.
+- `zoomFactor` (`number|undefined`) The zoom factor used to determine the resolution constraint.
 Defaults to 2.

 ### View component example